opensci/blog.opensci.info/_posts/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

 #### Chart ####

-The total downloads can be plotted over multiple months.
+The history of download volume can be plotted over multiple months.
+This chart shows the increase in downloads over time, with various peaks such as in January 2007, and troughs such as in April 2009.

-<script type="text/javascript" src="//ajax.googleapis.com/ajax/static/modules/gviz/1.0/chart.js"> {"dataSourceUrl":"//docs.google.com/spreadsheet/tq?key=0AuD5dr31WtX4dE1OZElxUmtJUWdVTDF0MW8zNEluQnc&transpose=1&headers=0&range=B1%3ACA2&gid=5&pub=1","options":{"vAxes":[{"useFormatFromData":false,"title":"","formatOptions":{"source":"inline","scaleFactor":null},"minValue":null,"viewWindowMode":"pretty","format":"0.##","viewWindow":{"min":null,"max":null},"logScale":false,"maxValue":null},{"useFormatFromData":true,"viewWindowMode":"pretty","viewWindow":{}}],"series":{"0":{"pointSize":0,"targetAxisIndex":1,"lineWidth":2}},"booleanRole":"certainty","title":"Combined Download History","animation":{"duration":500},"legend":"none","useFirstColumnAsDomain":true,"hAxis":{"useFormatFromData":true,"slantedTextAngle":60,"slantedText":true},"isStacked":false,"width":"100%","height":404},"state":{},"chartType":"AreaChart"} </script>
+<script type="text/javascript" src="//ajax.googleapis.com/ajax/static/modules/gviz/1.0/chart.js"> {"dataSourceUrl":"//docs.google.com/spreadsheet/tq?key=0AuD5dr31WtX4dE1OZElxUmtJUWdVTDF0MW8zNEluQnc&transpose=1&headers=0&range=B1%3ACA2&gid=5&pub=1","options":{"vAxes":[{"title":"","useFormatFromData":false,"formatOptions":{"source":"inline","scaleFactor":null},"minValue":null,"viewWindowMode":"pretty","format":"0.##","logScale":false,"viewWindow":{"min":null,"max":null},"maxValue":null},{"useFormatFromData":true,"viewWindowMode":"pretty","viewWindow":{}}],"series":{"0":{"pointSize":0,"targetAxisIndex":1,"lineWidth":2}},"title":"Combined Download History","booleanRole":"certainty","animation":{"duration":500},"legend":"none","useFirstColumnAsDomain":true,"hAxis":{"useFormatFromData":true},"isStacked":false,"width":"100%","height":483},"state":{},"chartType":"AreaChart"} </script>

-### Usage Breakdown ###
+### Breakdown by Download Type ###
-The same query can be used with each of the file type breakdown tables.
+In addition to the total download counts, there is also a download history for each type of file format: HTML, PDF, and XML.
+The same query can be used again with these file type breakdown tables to compare the downloads of each file type.

 Table IDs: